SERIES > Innocent Devil's Harem

 danger, before finally heading home.
 On my way, I felt my phone vibrate in my

-pocket, only to pull it out and see that my sister was calling.
+pocket, only to pull it out and see that Serenity was calling.
 Of course, I

 couldn’t exactly answer it while flying, so I let it ring until the call